ANCIENT PHILOSOPHY

 www.public.asu/~blackson

-These lectures notes are works in progress.
+These lectures notes and videos are works in progress.

 INTRODUCTION